davidellavalle/Sentiment-Analysis/README.md

 The project is structured in 2 parts.
 The first couple of weeks were dedicated to extracting data from Twitter using a bunch of different tools and Applications, the process is shown in the below section ["Required tools, Applications and Process flow"](https://github.com/davidellavalle/Social-media-and-Big-Data/blob/main/README.md#required-tools-applications-and-process-flow).
-Finally almost 22 million different tweets were extracted and a first analysis was run using GoogleCloudPlatform applications like [BigQuery](
+Finally almost 22 million different tweets were extracted and a first analysis was run using GoogleCloudPlatform applications like [BigQuery](https://github.com/davidellavalle/Social-media-and-Big-Data/blob/main/README.md#bigquery) for SQL querries and DataStudio for visualizations.

 Since this data was not labelled, therefore unuseful to train an algorithm to make predictions, and the labelling process of it would have taken a long time a second set of data was required to run my Sentiment Analysis.
 In the [Data](https://github.com/davidellavalle/Social-media-and-Big-Data/blob/main/README.md#data) section more information about it are provided.
+This data was first preprocessed

 Sentiment Analysis (also known as opinion mining or emotion AI) can be considered a tool within natural language processing that allows to identify, quantify, and study subjective information.
 It helps to detect the emotions, opinion, assessment, attitudes, and thus helps to understand the audience better.
 Several companies use this kinf of textual data to run semantic analysis and extract information about the view of people on thier products and services.